awesomemotive/easy-digital-downloads/readme.txt

 == Changelog ==

 = 2.6.11, November 8, 2016 =
-* New: WP CLI: Customers command allows searching by user_id.
+* New: WP CLI: Customers command now allows searching by user_id.
 * New: Add framework for the new Software Licensing beta support.
 * New: EDD Settings API now supports adding classes to registered settings.
 * New: Improve PayPal Standard IPN lookup logic.